monatis/android-studio-file-templates/README.md

 This repository contains file templates to use in Android Studio.
 Thanks to file templates, you can start with some boilerplate code to build custom and  advanced functionalities more easily.

 ## Now contains
-* RecyclerViewAdapter with OnClickHandler and ViewHolder configured[^1]
+* RecyclerViewAdapter with OnClickHandler and ViewHolder configured[1]
+* Very simple NetworkUtils to make http queries
 * More to come.

 ## How to set up